simonhf/sharedhashfile/README.md

 What are UIDs useful for?
 UIDs don't take up any extra resources and can be thought of as resource 'free'.
 Accessing a key by its UID is faster than accessing the key via its key.
 Because a UID is only 32bits in size then it can be easily stored as a reference to a key in your program, or embedded in the values of of key,value pairs, or even embedded within other keys.

 Example usage: If uid1 points to key ```"user-id-<xyz>"```, and uid2 points to key ```"facebook.com"```, then another 'mash up' key might be ```"<uid1><uid2>"```.
 Want to find out if ```"user-id-<xyz>"``` has ```"facebook.com"``` in their personal URL whitelist?
 Just see if key ```"<uid1><uid2>"``` exists.

+### Zero-Copy IPC Queue

+How does it work?
+Create x fixed-sized queue elements, and y queues to push & pull those queue elements to/from.
+Simple example: Imagine two processes A & B. Process A create 100,000 queue elements and 3 queues; ```queue-free```, ```queue-a2b```, and ```queue-b2a```.
+Intitally, all queue elements are pushed onto ```queue-free```.
+Process A then spawns process B which attaches to the SharedHashFile in order to pull from ```queue-a2b```.
+To perform zero-copy IPC then process A can pull queue elements from ```queue-free```, manipulate the fixed size, shared memory queue elements, and push the queue elements into ```queue-a2b```.
+Process B does the opposite; pulls queue elements from ```queue-a2b```, manipulates the fixed size, shared memory queue queue elements, and pushes the queue elements into ```queue-b2a```.
+Process A can also pull queue items from ```queue-b2a``` in order to digest the results from process B. Note: When a queue element is moved from one queue to another then it is not copied, only a reference is updated.

+So how many queue elements per second can be transferred back and forth by processes A & B?
+On a Lenovo W530 laptop then about 90 million if both processes A & B are written in C. Or about 7 million if one process A is C and process B is nodejs.

 ## Building